pttt0410/iris/README.md

 # iris
-Building a slack bot automaticlly take time in a location and reponse for user<br />
+Building a slack bot automaticlly take time in a location and reponse for user
 ![](https://github.com/pttt0410/iris/blob/ThuyTrang/image/2017-08-22%20(15).png)
 <br /> <br />
 To take api key